 Paddy dismantled his debut opponent, Arturo Lopez inside the first round with a straight left hand landing him the stoppage against the Spanish based Mexican in Belfast in front of a raucous crowd as they witnessed the unveiling of their new star in the making.

-Next up for Donovan is the teak, Nicaraguan Danny Mendoza who enters the fray with a record of 6 (4)-6 (0) with a high KO ratio, Mendoza, presents a danger Donovan is yet to face in the professional ranks yet however as someone who has never been stopped he is expected to provide the Irish welterweight with rounds.
-However, if Paddy stops him it will put out a real statement to the rest of the 147 lbs division.
+Next up for Donovan was the teak, Nicaraguan Danny Mendoza who enters the fray with a record of 6 (4)-6 (0) with a high KO ratio, Mendoza, presents a danger Donovan is yet to face in the professional ranks yet however as someone who has never been stopped he was expected to provide the Irish welterweight with rounds.
+Paddy put out a real statement to the rest of the 147 lbs division after collecting his second professional victory.